What foods are in the Fruit Group?

-Fruits are sources of many essential nutrients that are underconsumed, including potassium, dietary fiber, vitamin C, and folate (folic acid).
+Fruits are sources of many essential nutrients that many people don't get enough of, including potassium, dietary fiber, vitamin C, and folate.

 Diets rich in potassium may help to maintain healthy blood pressure.
-Fruit sources of potassium include bananas, prunes and prune juice, dried peaches and apricots, cantaloupe, honeydew melon, and orange juice.
+Fruit sources of potassium include bananas, prunes and prune juice, dried peaches and apricots, cantaloupe, honeydew melon, orange juice, sapote, jackfruit, guava, and kiwi.

 Dietary fiber from fruits, as part of an overall healthy diet, helps reduce blood cholesterol levels and may lower risk of heart disease.
 Fiber is important for proper bowel function.
-It helps reduce constipation and diverticulosis.
-Fiber-containing foods such as fruits help provide a feeling of fullness with fewer calories.
 Whole or cut-up fruits are sources of dietary fiber; fruit juices contain little or no fiber.